ionos-cloud/ionosctl/docs/commands/datacenter/delete.md

 ## Description

-Use this command to delete a specified Data Center from your account.
-This is irreversible.
+Use this command to delete a specified Virtual Data Center (VDC) from your account.
+This will remove all objects within the VDC and remove the VDC object itself.

-You can wait for the action to be executed using `--wait` option.
-You can force the command to execute without user input using `--force` option.
+NOTE: This is a highly destructive operation which should be used with extreme caution!

 Required values to run command: